RobertJaro/MultiChannelCHDetection/README.md

 - Download the prefered model: https://kanzelhohe.uni-graz.at/iti/chronnos_v1_0.pt or https://kanzelhohe.uni-graz.at/iti/chronnos_euv_v1_0.pt
 - In the command line navigate to the project and run
 ```
-python -m chronnos.predict --data_path [path to the data] --model_path [path to the model] --evaluation_path [result directory] --plot_samples [True to visualize the results (default True)]
+python -m chronnos.predict --data_path [path to the data] --model_path [path to the model] --evaluation_path [result directory] --no_reproject [disable reprojection to AIA maps] --plot_samples [set to visualize the results] –-n_workers [number of parallel pre-processing threads (default 8)]
 ```
-The resulting FITS files contain the binary predictions and are reprojected to the coordinates of the original FITS files.
+The resulting FITS files contain the binary predictions and are reprojected to the input coordinate frame (if not `--no_reproject`).

 ### Training CHRONNOS (python script)